brian32768/react-test/README.md

 The build is minified and the filenames include the hashes.<br>
 Your app is ready to be deployed; copy everything in `build` to your server.

+The first time you run `npm run build` it will install cssnano to do the minification.

 ## Learn More